-You can enable block coding (rather than typing code) on a per-student basis to assist students whose language or typing skills are inhibiting their progress.
-From your roster page:
+You can enable block coding (rather than typing code) on a per-student basis or for an entire section to assist students whose language or typing skills are inhibiting their progress.
+For more about Block Settings, check out this article: Block Settings.

 Click the gear icon next to the student's name